Associate Professor of Physical Education and Athletic Training

 Orono, ME 04469

 Bio: Christopher Nightingale is associate professor of physical education and athletic training at the University of Maine College of Education and Human Development.
-He also serves as program coordinator for kinesiology, physical education and athletic training.
+He also serves as program director for the kinesiology, physical education and athletic training programs.
 He teaches courses in physical education pedagogy, athletic training clinical evaluation, and exercise science/kinesiology.
 His current research includes fall risk assessment for seniors and professional socialization of athletic trainers.
 His other interests include student advising and service to university, state and national organizations.
 He is a district representative on the National Athletic Trainers Association Foundation Scholarship Review Committee.
 He also provides outreach for UMaine kinesiology and physical education students to get real world experience at public elementary and secondary schools in Old Town and Bangor.

 B.S. in Health, Physical Education, and Recreation, 1995, University of Maine